hackitmac/hackathon-guide/_includes/index.md

 + Extra clothes
 + Laptop and charger
 + Cash and credit card (preferably credit card since canadian cash isn't accepted in the states)
-+ Student ID (These are student hackathons so they maybe check if you're actually a student)
++ Student ID (These are student hackathons so they might check if you're actually a student)

 #Resources